Calculation of your retirement pension under the Québec Pension Plan

 • the employment earnings entered in your file under the QPP.
 Higher earnings will give you a higher pension;

 • the age at which you apply for your pension.
-At age 65, you obtain 100% of the expected amounts.
-If you apply for your pension before age 65, you will receive a lower pension for life.
-If you begin receiving it after age 65, it will be higher for life.
+At age 65, you will receive 100% of the expected amounts.
+If you apply for your pension after age 65, it will be higher for life.
 It will stop increasing at age 72.
+If you apply for your pension between ages 60 and 65, it will be lower for life.

 The employment earnings used for the calculation of your retirement pension are those you earned between the month during which you turned 18 and the end of the first of the following months: